SmoQySuite/SmoQyDQMC.jl/docs/src/examples/hubbard_ossh_square.md

     return nothing
 end # end of run_simulation function

-# Only excute if the script is run directly from the command line.
+# Only execute if the script is run directly from the command line.
 if abspath(PROGRAM_FILE) == @__FILE__

     # Initialize MPI